 The Power Of Acknowledgement

-When naming the perspectives in a meeting works and moves the meeting to more productive direction, it’s because naming the two sides actually invoked a deeper principle that McGoff calls Right vs. Right.
+When naming the perspectives in a meeting works and moves the meeting to more productive direction, it’s because naming the two sides actually begins to invoke a deeper principle that McGoff calls Right vs. Right.
 This deeper principle recognizes that in most arguments, the energy driving the conflict is the simple need for each side to feel that the most important thing they are trying to protect is heard, acknowledged and appreciated.

 As soon as the combatants feel their deepest point has been truly acknowledged, a lot of the angry wind falls out of their sails, and even if it doesn’t all dissipate, everyone else in the room gets a clearer view of the true challenges that must be managed.
 Right vs. Right conflict cannot be “won,” it can only be managed.
 Once everyone realizes this, things move forward more smoothly.

 This principle honors the fact that everyone in an argument is working to protect something “right and good.”
 Even if they are doing a bad job of identifying what that is, when the “right and good” thing they want to protect is surfaced, everyone can appreciate it more clearly.
 When the group can acknowledge the “right” thing each side is advocating, then leader can guide the group into a productive problem-solving dialog that seeks to manage this collision of “right and good” interests.

 In the example above, the accounting department’s “right” thing was the fact that uniform accounting standards allow for efficiencies in processing the financial lifeblood of the company and build in principles of fairness in how the company deals with customers.
 These are right and good objectives.